joonassandell/rebirth/PROJECT.md

 # Getting started

-## 1. Clone this repository and navigate to the directory
+## 1. Clone and navigate to the directory

 ```shell
 git clone {{git-ssh}} && cd {{name}}